phagedorn/ec2_create_instance/README.markdown

 * The script can be referenced later as a reminder of how to install things
 * No Snapshot storage fees!

-## Be sure to read the comments in both scripts!!!
+__Be sure to read the comments in both scripts!!!__

 The main script is instance_create_and_setup.sh.
-It relies on three things:
+Three command line parameters are required:

-* A file in your ~/.ec2 directory named "ip_address" which is a one-line text file containing a EC2 Static IP Address.
+* -a or --address, which is the AWS EC2 Static IP Address to be assigned to the new instance.
-* An environment variable – EC2_INSTANCE_KEY – whose value is the name of the EC2 keypair you want to use to log into your instance.
+* -k or --key, which is the name of the AWS EC2 Keypair to use for this instance.
 A file by the same name (and with a .pem extension) should be in your ~/.ec2 directory.
-* A instance_installs.sh script (covered in detail later)
+* -s or --script, which is the name of a script that should be run after the instance is created.

 The instance_create_and_setup.sh script: